asus-linux-drivers/asus-numberpad-driver/README.md

 - Smooth change of backlight levels (endless loop with customizable interval, default 1s)
 - Customizable slide gesture beginning on top left (default action is calculator with numpad activation and a requirement is end slide after atleast 0.3 of width and height)
 - Numlock state corresponds to the system numlock state (disabling sys numlock from e.g. external keyboard disables numpad aswell)
+- Are ignored touchpad physical buttons left, right and middle when is numpad on
 - Can be enabled repeat pressing keys while touch persists like a physical keyboards do

 ## Installation